ourapproach/ZNAX/read.md

 ![ZNAX Framework](./ZNAX.PNG)
 > Figure: A Conceptual Overview

-This repository provides the code and resources for the research paper **"Robust Device Authentication with Zero-Cost NAS and Cross-Domain Knowledge Transfer."** The proposed framework leverages zero-cost proxies and cross-domain knowledge transfer to address key challenges in deep learning-based Specific Emitter Identification (SEI).
+This repository provides the code and resources for the research paper **"Robust Device Authentication with Zero-Cost NAS and Cross-Domain Knowledge Transfer."** The proposed framework leverages zero-cost Neural Architecture Search (NAS) and cross-domain knowledge transfer to address key challenges in deep learning-based Specific Emitter Identification (SEI).

 ---